CristianSoare/Logic-Calculator/README.md

-# Truth Table Generator
+# Logic Table Generator

-This program generates a truth table for a given logical formula in Reverse Polish Notation (RPN).
+This program generates a logic table for a given logical formula in Reverse Polish Notation (RPN).

 ## Installation